senchalabs/docs-i18n/guides/drawing_and_charting/README.md

 To allow for customization of gestures, each interaction exposes one or more `gesture` config properties.
 For simple interactions configured with a single gesture use the `gesture` config, as shown in the following code
-snippet:
+sample:

     interactions: [{
         type: 'iteminfo',
-        gesture: 'doubletap' //changed to use doublet instead of the default itemtap gesture }]
+        gesture: 'doubletap' //changed to use doubletap instead of the default itemtap gesture }]

 More complex interactions that use more than a single gesture expose multiple `fooGesture` configs for